yingwang/Fspot/README.markdown

 As of CocoaLibSpotify 2.0, the framework uses an internal threading model to run the libSpotify library on a background thread, allowing your application to remain responsive when libSpotify is experiencing heavy load.

 However, libSpotify is **not** thread-safe, and all methods in CocoaLibSpotify that provide access to libSpotify types are guarded to prevent access from the wrong thread.
-If you must access libSpotify types directly, first file an issue so we can make a thread-aware API in CocoaLibSpotify for your use case, then make sure you use libDispatch to call the relevant API on the correct queue, which `SPSession` provides an accessor for.
+If you must access libSpotify types directly, first file an issue so we can make a thread-aware API in CocoaLibSpotify for your use case, then make sure you call the relevant API on the correct thread, which `SPSession` provides various helper macros for.

 Bad: